adekenny/fusion-inertial/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Changes has been made to this file.....
+Changes has been made to this file.....and more cnanges has just been made to it.

+Interesting indeed